kosmosik/raspberrypi-dwb-kiosk/README.md

 ## Display manager

-Kiosk uses `nodm` display manager to start XOrg under given user.
+Kiosk uses [nodm](https://github.com/spanezz/nodm) display manager to start XOrg under given user.
 Check `/etc/defaults/nodm` for configuration.
 This service needs to be enabled and started on boot.

 ## Xinit

 Display manager starts XOrg as user `kiosk` and starts `/opt/bin/xinit-kiosk` script.
 This script controls execution of kiosk session.

+### xautolock

+Xinit script launches [xautolock](https://linux.die.net/man/1/xautolock) program. `xautolock` implements session reseting after inactivity.
+After 1 minute of inactivity `xautolock` sends command to `dwb` to close all but one tabs and load start page.

 ## Window manager

-Kiosk uses `ratpoison` as fullscreen window manager.
+Kiosk uses [Ratpoison](http://www.nongnu.org/ratpoison/) as fullscreen window manager.
 Ratpoison is used only to display single application fullscreen and also catch some keys pressed by the user.
 Ratpoison is configured in '/opt/etc/ratpoisonrc'.
+Refer to [ratpoison manual](http://www.nongnu.org/ratpoison/doc/)

 ### Window manager defined keybindings

 Ratpoison config implements few keybindings:

-<key>F1</key> key - send command to dwb to open home page
+`F1` key - send command to `dwb` to open home page

-`F5` key - send command to dwb to reload current tab `Control+F12` keys - send command to dwb to quit (thus ending X session, thus restarting it via nodm)
+`F5` key - send command to `dwb` to reload current tab

+`Control+F12` keys - send command to `dwb` to quit (thus ending X session, thus restarting it via nodm)